nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option impacts the total RAM usage.

-.. option:: CONFIG_SLM_NULL_TERMINATION - NULL termination

-   This option configures the application to accept AT commands without a termination character.

 .. option:: CONFIG_SLM_CR_TERMINATION - CR termination

    This option configures the application to accept AT commands ending with a carriage return.